 An IT manager's traditional role has included lowering data center costs, becoming more responsive to business needs and reducing complexity.
 In the past few years, new application delivery models and technologies, enabled primarily by virtualization, have become available to simplify IT managers' tasks.
-According to research by Antonio Piraino of the 451 group, more than 70% of enterprises use
+According to research by Antonio Piraino of the 451 group, more than 70% of enterprises use server virtualization to reduce costs and increase agility.
+Piraino also indicates that 10% of corporations use or plan to use cloud computing, and potential use for other enterprises is growing rapidly.

 However, if poorly managed, the risks of cloud computing and server virtualization could outweigh the benefits.
 This tip talks about how to handle applications in various execution environments (virtualized servers, internal clouds, public clouds).
 The main question is how and where IT managers should run their applications and workloads to gain the most benefit while controlling risk.